Peace in Taiwan Strait a global concern, says Mullen | Law-Order

 Peace in Taiwan Strait a global concern, says Mullen

-Maintaining peace and stability across the Taiwan Strait is not just a US interest, but also a global one, former Chairman of the US Joint Chiefs of Staff Mike Mullen said Wednesday during a visit to Taiwan that comes amid the backdrop of Russias war against Ukraine.Peace and stability in the Indo-Pacific region have never been more important, Mullen said in remarks to Taiwanese President Tsai Ing-wen.We come to Taiwan at a very difficult and critical moment in world history.
+Maintaining peace and stability across the Taiwan Strait is not just a US interest, but also a global one, former Chairman of the US Joint Chiefs of Staff Mike Mullen said on Wednesday during a visit to Taiwan that comes amid the backdrop of Russias war against Ukraine.The Ukraine conflict has drawn some parallels to Chinas threat to use force to annex Taiwan, a self-governing island democracy it considers its own territory.

 - Country: